 Our status as a PFIC will depend on the composition of our income (including whether we receive certain non-refundable grants or subsidies and whether such amounts and reimbursements of certain refundable research tax credits will constitute gross income for purposes of the PFIC income test) and the composition and value of our assets, which may be determined in large part by reference to the market value of the ADSs, which may be volatile, from time to time.
-Based on the composition of our gross income, assets, activities, and market capitalization in 2021, and on reasonable assumptions, we believe that it is more likely than not that we were not a PFIC for our taxable year ending December 31, 2021.
-However, there can be no assurance that we will not be a PFIC for our current taxable year ending December 31, 2022 or for any prior or future taxable year.
-Our U.S. counsel expresses no opinion regarding our conclusions regarding our PFIC status.
+Based on the composition of our gross income, assets, activities, and market capitalization in 2022, and on reasonable assumptions, we believe that we were not a PFIC for our taxable year ending December 31, 2022.
+However, there can be no assurance that we were not a PFIC for our taxable year ending December 31, 2022, or that the IRS will agree with any position we take regarding our PFIC status for such taxable year.
+There also can be no assurance that we will not be a PFIC for our current taxable year ending December 31, 2023 or for any future taxable year, because our PFIC status is a factual determination made annually after the end of each taxable year.
+Our U.S. counsel expresses no opinion and prospective investors should consult their own tax advisors regarding our PFIC status.